Bologna Old Town – Heart Of The Emilia Romagna Region

 We found the twin towers in the heart of the old town and were certain that one or both of them were tilting badly.
 There were steps in the taller one that allowed you to climb to the top to see Bologna spread out in front of you (even though the bottom had scaffolding all around it, the stairs were still open).

 Climbing the tower stayed on our list until the last day.
 But after we had gone to the top of the hill of San Luca, we figured we had got the best panoramic view (if not a more close up look at the old town).

 Piazza Maggiore at the centre also boasted the statue of Neptune,.
 I was sure that this hedonistic display offended some travellers for its explicit sexual poses.

 Known as the “Fat City”, Bologna lived up to this name during our trip.
-Our hotel had a great selection for breakfast that gave us a strong protein boost to start the day.
-While we continued to picnic after visits to the market or the local food store, we tried to eat one good meal out each day.
+Our hotel had a great selection for breakfast and we got a strong protein boost for the day.
+We continued to picnic after visits to the market or the local food store.
+But we tried to eat one good meal out each day.
 There was a local restaurant (Ristorante Cesoia) that gave us our first introduction to tagliatelle au ragu and a pleasant surprise with fresh fish.

 When we had walked our feet off, the default was pizza.
 And when we followed the recommendations of our hotel and tried Pizzeria Spacca Napoli, we found both the seafood and proscuitto pizzas to be a gourmet delight.

 A Quick Visit To Bologna Old Town